 Depending on the amount and type of data that you want to access, another thoughtful consideration should be made about how to query your blockchain index.
 The query language and the database system are, of course, mostly interdependent, so you’ll need to consider both in tandem.

 Popular choices tend to be SQL (e.g. for PostgreSQL database) or Elasticsearch Query DSL (for Elasticsearch) as many developers are familiar with their query syntax.

-Obviously, these architectural considerations become more complex, if you want to share such a database index across your teams/departments or even between several business entities.
-This would at least require authentication, likely also authorization and possibly even accounting.
+These architectural considerations become more complex if you want to share such a database index across your teams/departments or even between several business entities.
+This would at least require authentication, likely also authorization, and possibly even accounting.

 Extract relevant data from the node

-In the transformation step you probably want to make the data human readable.
-Examples might be labeling Ethereum accounts of known origin (e.g. exchange wallets, smart contract names etc.), or fetching smart contract Application Binary Interfaces (ABI) in order to spell out the names of the functions.
-You’ll use some form of mapping in order to match the raw data to the clear text labels.
+In the transformation step, you probably want to make the data human-readable.
+Examples might be labeling Ethereum accounts of known origin (e.g. exchange wallets, smart contract names, etc.), or fetching smart contract Application Binary Interfaces (ABI) to spell out the names of the functions.
+You’ll use some form of mapping to match the raw data to the clear text labels.
 This could also mean getting historical price information for ERC-20 tokens for example and combining the timestamp with the appropriate block height.
 You’d need that to quantify value transfer transactions in fiat denominations, which would be an example of enriching the blockchain data from external sources.

 Load into database index for faster querying